ITV/quartz4s/docs/README.md

 ```

 The project uses a quartz scheduler, and as scheduled messages are generated from Quartz they are
-decoded and put onto an `fs2.concurrent.Queue`.
+decoded and put onto an `cats.effect.std.Queue`.

 #### Components for scheduling jobs:
 * a `QuartzTaskScheduler[F[_], A]` which schedules jobs of type `A`